 How were these issues and/or information needs identified?
-Standard remediation impacts
+See response above

 Part 2.
 List important information needed from the community, if applicable.
 Identify individuals, groups, organizations, businesses and/or units of government related to the information needed.
-None at this time
+Nothing is needed from the community at this time.

 How were these information needs identified?
-Not applicable
+NA